aammd/MS_computational_ecology_opinion/ms.md

     caption: This is a figure.
 Its caption should be long enough to demonstrate the effects of using the caption package.
     short: Example figure.
     file: costbenefit.pdf
+  - id: flow
+    caption: This is a figure.
+Its caption should be long enough to demonstrate the effects of using the caption package.
+    short: Example figure.
+    file: flow.pdf
 date: \today
 abstract: What do we say to abstracts?
 Not today.
 ---